Machine-learning cosmology from void properties: Methods

 The void density contrast\footnote{In \citealp{Sutter2015}, $r$ is used to represent void density contrast.
 However, to avoid confusion with radius, we use here $\Delta$ instead of $r$ for the void density contrast.}, $\Delta$, is defined\footnote{This definition for the density contrast is used by {\tt\string ZOBOV}, by {\tt\string VIDE} and, consequently in the {\tt\string GIGANTES} catalogs.} as the ratio of the minimum density along the ridge of the void, $\Delta_{ridge}$, versus the minimum density in the void, $\Delta_{min}$:

 We show in Figure \ref{fig:radius_Relationship} the ellipticity and density contrast as a function of void radii.
-The void radii are binned from 10.5 Mpc/h to 61.5 Mpc/h, and the error bars are the standard deviations for each bin.
+The void radii are binned from 10.5 Mpc/h to 61.5 Mpc/h, and the error bars are the standard deviations of the mean for each bin.
 For comparison purposes, in Figure \ref{fig:radius_Relationship} we use the same void radius range as in the {\tt\string GIGANTES} analysis \citep{Kreisch2021}, that is from 10.5 Mpc/h to 61.5 Mpc/h.
-As Figure \ref{fig:radius_Relationship} shows, there is no strong trend of ellipticity with radius \citep[see also][]{Schuster2022}, while larger voids tend to have greater density contrasts.
+As Figure \ref{fig:radius_Relationship} shows, when void radius is under 30 Mpc/h, void ellipticity decreases as the void radius increases.
+In this range, smaller voids are more elliptical than larger voids.
+This is also consistent with voids found in {\tt\string Magneticum} simulation \citep{Schuster2022} and voids in SDSS DR9 \citep{Sutter2014b}, and with the expectation that small voids are less evolved structures \citep{Sheth2004}.
+For voids with radii larger than 30 Mpc/h, we notice that an increase in radius leads to a mild increase in the mean values of ellipticity.
+However, this increase is accompanied by a notable expansion of the error bars, which can be attributed to the scarcity of voids within that range.
+The bottom panel shows that the void density contrast increases with void radius.
 This is likely related to the locations of the detected voids, since smaller voids are more commonly found in denser regions or by the edges of the larger voids, corresponding to local over-densities.
 Therefore, there might be smaller changes in matter density across smaller voids.
 On the other side, larger voids have usually been evolving for a longer time than small voids \citep{Sheth2004}.
 Therefore, even if dark energy generically has a late-time impact, larger voids were dominated by dark energy earlier than smaller voids.
 Consequently, dark energy within large voids has had more time to make those voids larger and consequently emptier, causing a greater density contrast.
 Figures \ref{fig:ellipVis} and \ref{fig:dcVis} show examples from our dataset of voids with different ellipticities and density contrasts (respectively).

 In our analysis we do not impose any cut to the voids properties (e.g. only considering voids with ellipticities smaller than a given value) since machine learning methods can learn to marginalize over features that are not correlated with cosmology \citep{Villaescusa2021}.